JoinCODED/WS-Dart-M2-Variabels/01_Dart_Basics/05_String_Concationation_and_interploation.md

-In the previous lesson we declared a lot of variables, let's print them out:
+In the previous lesson, we declared a lot of variables, let's print them out:

 ```dart
 void main() {